thejohncotton/savvy-course-materials/Wk1Mod1.md

 To get things started, we need to download a few things for our __development environment__.
 These include the following:

+1. An OS-specific package management system
-1. A bash-friendly command-line interface
+2. A bash-friendly command-line interface
-2. Version control systems
+3. Version control systems
-3. A text editor
+4. A text editor
-4. Helpful editor plugins
+5. Helpful editor plugins
-5. Slack!
+6. Slack!

 The process for each of these things should depend a bit on your operating system, but should help us work together in a consistent environment for the rest of the course.